andreluong/Finance-Tracker/README.md

 - **Security**: Data access is secured and authenticated using Clerk middleware
 - **Transaction Management**: Streamline transaction management tasks with an intuitive UI featuring interactive tables and forms
 - **Flexible Filtering**: Refine your data view with flexible filtering options based on period, type, category, and name
-- **Automated Receipt Processing**: Upload your receipt and key information will be extracted using Veryfi to create a new transaction
+- **Smart Receipt Processing**: Upload your receipt and key information will be extracted using Google Gemini to create a new transaction
 - **Data Import/Export**: Seamlessly import and export your transactions in CSV format